Tina McIntyre: Storylines

 In February 2011, during a Valentine's Day meal with Graeme, Tina discovers the waitress is an old friend, Xin Chiang (Elizabeth Tan), and sees that she is upset.
 Xin explains that she is struggling financially so Tina suggests that Xin move in with her and Graeme.
 In March, Tina and Graeme's flat, destroyed in the tram crash, is repaired and ready for them to move back into but Xin is being threatened with deportation so Tina suggests that she and Graeme get married so Xin can stay.
 Tina and Graeme stage a break-up and Tina moves out.
 Despite an investigation by the UK Border Agency, Xin gets her visa but, after twisting her ankle when she falls from a ladder, has to stay.
 Graeme takes the marriage seriously and subsequently falls in love with Xin.
-Tina is devastated when she finds out and when Kylie Platt (Paula Lane), tells Tina that she should have expected it, Tina attacks her.
+Tina is devastated when she finds out and when David's partner Kylie Turner (Paula Lane), tells Tina that she should have expected it, Tina attacks her.
 Tina threatens to report Graeme and Xin to the authorities but Gail persuades her not to.
 Before they leave, Tina tells Graeme that she could never hate him and they part on good terms.